apache/ignite/assembly/libs/readme.txt

 ------------------------------------------------

 If you are using Maven to manage dependencies of your project, there are two options:
-- import one of four predefined GridGain editions (In-Memory DataGrid, In-Memory Streaming, In-Memory Accelerator for Hadoop or In-Memory Platform),
+- import one of four predefined GridGain editions
+  - gridgain-datagrid-edition
+  - gridgain-streaming-edition
+  - gridgain-hadoop-edition
+  - gridgain-platform-edition

-- import individual GridGain modules.
+- or import individual GridGain modules a la carte.

-Each edition automatically imports GridGain core module and a set of optional modules needed for this edition to work.
+When importing editions, each edition automatically imports GridGain core module and a set of additional modules needed for this edition to work.
 Specifically:
-- In-Memory DataGrid imports 'gridgain-core', 'gridgain-indexing', 'gridgain-hibernate' and 'gridgain-jta' modules,
-- In-Memory Streaming imports only 'gridgain-core' (it doesn't require any optional modules),
-- In-Memory Accelerator for Hadoop imports 'gridgain-core' and 'gridgain-hadoop' modules,
-- In-Memory Platform imports all modules that are included in other editions.

-GridGain provides artifacts for all editions so that they can be easily added as a dependency to your project:
-- gridgain-datagrid-edition for In-Memory DataGrid,
+- gridgain-datagrid-edition
+  - gridgain-core
+  - gridgain-indexing (optional, add if you need SQL indexing)
+  - gridgain-hibernate (optional, add if you need hibernate integration)
+  - gridgain-jta (optional, add if you need XA/JTA integration)

-- gridgain-streaming-edition for In-Memory Streaming,
+- gridgain-streaming-edition
+  - gridgain-core

-- gridgain-hadoop-edition for In-Memory Accelerator,
+- gridgain-hadoop-edition
+  - gridgain-core
+  - gridgain-hadoop

-- gridgain-platform-edition for In-Memory Platform.
+- gridgain-platform-edition
+  - (all dependencies included in other editions)

-For example, In-Memory DataGrid can be added like this (replace '${gridgain.version}' with actual GridGain version you are interested in):
+Here is how 'gridgain-datagrid-edition' can be added to your POM file (replace '${gridgain.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"
     xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"